 Pondok Indah Mall has structured parking that is generally manageable, even on weekends.
 Kemang is a different situation: street parking along Kemang Raya and the surrounding roads becomes congested on Friday evenings and through the weekend.
 Private lots exist but fill early.
 For dinner in Kemang, Grab is consistently the easier option.
 Cipete has slightly better parking availability than Kemang but still benefits from ride-hailing on busy evenings.

 Meal prices across the venues listed here typically sit between IDR 100,000 and IDR 350,000 per person, roughly USD 6 to 22.
 Fine dining options such as Lara Djonggrang and Blanco Par Mandif will run IDR 400,000 and above.
-ISJ publishes a detailed breakdown of food and dining costs as part of the broader Jakarta cost of living guide, which covers what expat families should budget for across different spending categories.
+A fuller breakdown of food and dining costs sits in the Jakarta cost of living guide.